abhijeetkoranne/AppForEH/README.md

 # AppForEH
-Combination of  Asp.Net Mvc and WebApi 2 with Entity Framework
+Combination of  Asp.Net Mvc and WebApi 2 with Entity Framework DB First